leocareer/QA-Challenge-by-Leo-Kalugina/Part-1-Test-Cases/test-design.md

   - number of products in the cart
   - set prices in settings for the second and third rule

 The first parameter of adding products to the cart is how the product is added: by clicking a button in the interface, scanning a barcode, entering a product code, searching by name, etc. That means our function can be used in any application with similar functionality.
 On the other hand, I only have access to the business logic, so I will assume that the function receives a product code as input.
 Later, during requirements implementation or interface development, the tests can be expanded.
-I will not test the code verification function, because the fact of its existence is based on an assumption.
+I will not test the code validation function, because the fact of its existence is based on an assumption.

 In the second parameter I have only 3 values that could belong to one equivalence class, but since they are manually set in the settings, I prefer to test all 3.
 On the other hand, any tests will cover these checks if each product is added at least once, so it’s enough to make sure of this fact and there’s no need to include this parameter in the model.